 - Infection by viruses or bacteria.

 - Intoxications (poisons).

-- Hepatitis (liver inflammation), often of unknown cause.
+- Hepatitis (liver inflammation), which is often due to an unknown cause.
 This can sometimes lead to scarring, or cirrhosis.

 - Genetic problems in some breeds.

-- Inherited problems with the liver’s blood vessels, called portosystemic shunts.
+- Inherited problems related to the liver’s blood vessels, called ´portosystemic shunts´.